 Stick to a regular sleep schedule.
 Support your body's natural sleep rhythms by going to bed and getting up at the same time every day (including weekends).

 Optimize your bedroom for sleep.
 Make sure the room is dark (no lights from electronic devices), quiet, and cool.

 Wind down with a relaxing bedtime routine.
 Try curling up in bed with a book, listening to calming music, or taking a hot bath (the heat has the added bonus of relieving restless legs).

 Power down electronics 1-2 hours before bed.
 The blue light from screens (TVs, phones, tablets, computers) suppresses sleep-promoting hormones and stimulates your brain.

 Try a magnesium supplement.
 Magnesium can improve sleep and some studies have shown it to be beneficial for restless legs.
 Try experimenting with a magnesium supplement (250 to 500 mg) at bedtime to see if your symptoms improve.

 Keep a sleep diary of RLS symptoms

-Logging changes in your diet, lifestyle, sleep habits, and routine might help you and your doctor make helpful changes to combat restless legs syndrome.
+Logging changes in your diet, lifestyle, sleep habits, and routine might help you make helpful connections between your daily activities and the quality of your sleep at night.